smalls0098/gobley/docs/versioned_docs/version-0.2.0/docs/2-gradle-plugins/0-plugins.md

 slug: /gradle-plugins
 ---

-# Using the Gradle plugin
+# Using the Gradle plugins

 This project contains three Gradle plugins: